JohnLCao/GeoBox/README.md

 # GeoBox
-File sharing based on geolocation.
-Group project for Software Engineering Course
+File sharing based on geolocation with secure books, and new features in development.

 ## 1. Introduction
 ### 1.1        Purpose